gee-community/arcgis-earthengine-toolbox/docs/installation.md

 ![Alt Text](images/GEE_toolbox.png)

 ## Google Cloud SDK

-Google Cloud SDK is required to fully utilize the ArcGEE Connector Toolbox.
-Specifically, it is used to upload local data to Google Cloud Storage and convert the data to Earth Engine Image objects.
+Google Cloud SDK is required to fully utilize the GEE Connector.
+Specifically, it is used to upload local data to Google Cloud Storage and convert the data to Earth Engine assets.

+### Downloading Google Cloud SDK

+Please check this [link](https://cloud.google.com/sdk/docs/install) for instructions of downloading the Google Cloud SDK.

 To install the Google Cloud SDK, admin permissions are often required, especially on systems where the SDK needs to modify system files or be installed for all users.
 It's also possible to install the SDK without admin rights if you install it in a user-specific directory.

 Admin rights are typically only required during installation.
 Most gcloud commands and operations can be performed without admin rights, provided the user has the correct permissions within Google Cloud.

-When Google Cloud SDK is installed, the Google Cloud default credentials may affect Google Earth Engine authentication through ArcGEE Connector Toolbox.
-Therefore, it is recommended to modify Google Cloud default credentials to be consistent with the target Google project for Earth Engine.
+**When Google Cloud SDK is installed, the Google Earth Engine authentication will use Google Cloud Application Default Credentials.** Therefore, the user needs to setup the Google Cloud Application Default Credentials before using Earth Engine.
 To achieve this, follow the steps below.

 ### Finding Your Google Cloud Project ID
 Before proceeding, you'll need your Google Cloud Project ID.
 To find it: